brooklynrail/brooklynrail-platform/content/events/2022/02/1960s-darkness-and-light-louise-fishman.md

 ---
 title: "1960s Darkness and Light: Louise Fishman"
-deck: Featuring Brendan Dugan, Carrie Moyer, Amanda Gluibizzi, and Ksenia M. Soboleva
+deck: Featuring Carrie Moyer, Brendan Dugan, Amanda Gluibizzi, and Ksenia M. Soboleva
-summary: Gallerist Brendan Dugan and artist Carrie Moyer join Rail Artseen Editor Amanda Gluibizzi and Rail contributor Ksenia M. Soboleva for a conversation on Louise Fishman.
+summary: Artist Carrie Moyer and gallerist Brendan Dugan join Rail Artseen Editor Amanda Gluibizzi and Rail contributor Ksenia M. Soboleva for a conversation on Louise Fishman.
 We conclude with a poetry reading by Coco Gordon Moore.